lavawallet/lava-relay-node/README.md

 ## How to run a relay

-1. Clone this project
+* Clone this project
+* Make sure you have NodeJS 8 installed and working (node -v)
-2. Run 'yarn' to install dependencies
+* Run 'npm install' to install dependencies

+* Copy 'sample.relay.config.js' to 'relay.config.js' and configure as desired
+* Copy 'sample.account.config.js' to 'account.config.js' and add your relay account keys.
+* Add a small amount of ETH to the relay account so it can submit tx

-3. Run 'npm run webpack' to compile web files
+* Run 'npm run webpack' to compile web files
-4. Run 'npm run relay'
+* Run 'npm run relay'